apetrsondev/Custom-Moto-X3M-Levels/README.md

 linux is the only platform I tested on so if youre on windows then idk

 # How to use

+Go to the github page https://apetrsondev.github.io/Custom-Moto-X3M-Levels/

+Use the file selector on the top left and load whatever map you make

+make sure you select the file before loading the map, selecting any map will load the custom map file

+## For running locally
 use the command
 ```
 git clone https://github.com/twinklymeat/Custom-Moto-X3M-Levels.git